TalaoDAO/sandbox-doc/docs/source/code_openid.rst

     # Init Flask
     app = Flask(__name__)
     app.config.update(
         OIDC_REDIRECT_URI = 'http://127.0.0.1:4000/callback', # your application redirect uri.
+Must be replaced by ngrok route if local to your desktop
-Must not be used in your code SECRET_KEY = "lkjhlkjh" # your application secret code for session, random )
+        SECRET_KEY = "lkjhlkjh" # your application secret code for session, random )